-For grievances involving retention, tenure, and promotion decisions, only tenured faculty may be appointed.
-Every attempt will be made to provide male, female, and minority membership on the board.

-a.
-CHALLENGE TO THE GRIEVANCE HEARING BOARD MEMBERSHIP FOR CAUSE
+The provost and Chair of Faculty Senate shall consult prior to appointing faculty members to the Grievance Hearing Board.
+Where reasonably possible and practicable, the Grievance Hearing Board shall be comprised of diverse members (e.g., gender, race, national origin, disability, academic department, etc.).

+The Grievance Hearing Board is responsible for rendering its judgment on the merits of the grievance outlined in Section 11.c.
+The scope of the Grievance Hearing Board’s role is limited to a determination of whether rules, regulations, policies, or procedures have been violated or misapplied.

+The Grievance Hearing Board cannot reverse the underlying decision but may recommend to the president that the process be corrected and reinitiated from the point of the identified infraction.
+The Grievance Hearing Board can, after a negative decision in this area, hear the case and make a ruling as to whether or not the decision was based on a correct application of the applicable criteria and standards.
+In issuing its decision, the Grievance Hearing Board shall not provide its judgment on the ultimate outcome (e.g., whether, in their opinion, retention, promotion or tenure should have been granted) of any promotion, tenure, or retention decision.

+Challenge to the Grievance Hearing Board Membership For Cause

-Either the grievant or respondent(s) may challenge the members of the Board for cause by submitting a written statement of cause to the Chair of Faculty Senate.
-The Chair of Faculty Senate may replace a challenged member if the showing of cause is sufficient to suggest the member has a conflict of interest that may affect their ability to participate objectively.
-The decision of the Chair of Faculty Senate as to the membership of the Committee is final.
+Either the grievant or respondent(s) may challenge the appointment of specific members to the Grievance Hearing Board for cause by submitting a written statement of cause to the Chair of Faculty Senate for members appointed by the Chair or to the Provost for members appointed by the Provost.
+If the showing of cause is sufficient to suggest the member has a conflict of interest that may affect their ability to participate objectively, the person appointing the member shall replace the challenged member.
+The decision of the Chair of Faculty Senate and/or provost, as appropriate, as to the membership of the Committee is final.
 Any replacement members of the Committee are again subject to challenge by either grievant or respondent(s).

-6. APPOINTMENT OF THE CHAIR

-The Chair of the Grievance Hearing Board will be appointed by Chair of Faculty Senate from among the tenured faculty.

-a.
-ADMINISTRATIVE SUPPORT

-Administrative support for the Chair will be provided by a representative of Human Resources appointed by the CHRO.

-b.
-EXTERNAL HEARING OFFICER
+External Hearing Officer

 In exceptionally complicated cases, the Chair may request the CHRO to provide recommendations of persons who could serve as an External Hearing Officer (EHO) to assist with the case.
-The Chair will make the final decision regarding the use of an EHO and may delegate responsibilities for pre-hearing conference and other procedural duties to the EHO.
-The External Hearing Officer will be a non-voting member of the Board.
+The Chair will make the final decision regarding the identity and use of an EHO and may delegate responsibilities for pre-hearing conference and other procedural duties to the EHO.
+The EHO will be a non-voting member of the Board.

-7. INITIATION OF GRIEVANCE PROCEDURES
+GRIEVANCE PROCEDURE

+Initiating a Grievance Proceeding

-The grievant initiates the process by filing a written statement of grievance with the CHRO who will forward to the Chair of the Grievance Hearing Board.
-The Chair or designee will distribute the statement to all respondents named therein.
-The statement will contain, at least, the following information:
+The grievant initiates the grievance process by filing a written Statement of Grievance with the CHRO, who will forward it to the Grievance Hearing Board Chair for review.
+The statement will contain the following information:

 The date(s) of the grievable incident(s);